LiubomyrPashko/NASA/README.md

 This app allow to see photos from Mars rovers.
 Enables to find photos by choose rover, sol day and camera. </br>
 Can be used to watch how look another planet. </br>

+To run application enter: </br>
+npm install react-scripts --save </br>
-To run application enter "npm start" in terminal
+"npm start" in terminal

 ![text](https://github.com/LiubomyrPashko/NASA/blob/master/screenShots/query.png)
 ![text](https://github.com/LiubomyrPashko/NASA/blob/master/screenShots/result.png)